 The Arraignment Process at a Glance

-After the arrest, booking, and initial bail phases of the criminal process, the first stage of courtroom-based proceedings takes place -- arraignment.
+Arraignment is the first stage of courtroom-based criminal proceedings, after the arrest, booking, and initial bail phases.
 During a typical arraignment, a person charged with a crime is called before a criminal court judge, who:

 - Reads the criminal charge(s) against the person (now called the "defendant");

-- Asks the defendant if he or she has an attorney, or needs the assistance of a court-appointed attorney;
+- Asks the defendant if they have an attorney or need the assistance of a court-appointed attorney;

-- Decides whether to alter the bail amount or to release the defendant on his or her own recognizance (Note: These matters are usually revisited even if addressed in prior proceedings); and
+- Decides whether to alter the bail amount or to release the defendant on their own recognizance (Note: These matters are usually revisited even if addressed in prior proceedings); and

 - Announces dates of future proceedings in the case, such as the preliminary hearing, pre-trial motions, and trial.

-Also at the preliminary hearing, the prosecutor will give the defendant and his or her attorney copies of police reports and any other documents relevant to the case.
+Also at the preliminary hearing, the prosecutor will give the defendant and their attorney copies of police reports and any other documents relevant to the case.
 For example, in a DUI/DWI or drug possession case, the prosecutor may provide the defense with lab reports of any blood or chemical tests that were performed, and may be used in the case.